Artifacts of Destruction

 Centuries pass before they learn to touch its energies.

-I move back again to the workbench in the seven towers, where the parts of the future box, are laid there.
+I move back to the workbench in the seven towers, where the parts of the future box, are laid out.

 There in the corner is a simple disk.

-It looks like the sword, though the sword has symbols engraved upon it, while this disk is smooth.
+The sword has symbols engraved upon it, while this disk is smooth, but it doesn’t matter.

 The sword’s disk was the original artifact, and still draws it strength from the damaged barrier!